geminilabs/site-reviews-v2/readme.txt

 4. A view of the Site Reviews &gt; Settings &gt; General page

-5. A view of the Site Reviews &gt; Settings &gt; Reviews page
+5. A view of the Site Reviews &gt; Settings &gt; Translations page

 6. A view of the Site Reviews &gt; Get Help &gt; Documentation tab